Sefer HaIkkarim: Principles of faith

 Denying these principles, too, makes a Jew a heretic and disqualifies him from the World to Come, even though these principles are not necessary for the existence of religion.
 However, elsewhere in the work Albo says that denying the messiah did not make the Talmudic Rabbi Hillel into a heretic.
 Albo's work contains a number of internal contradictions, and this may be one of them.

 Distinctive features

 Albo's three principles agree with Simeon ben Joseph of Lunel (i.e. Duran), but disagree with Maimonides' thirteen and Crescas' six.

 In the formulation of other articles of faith, the controversies to which the compilers had been exposed influenced both the selection of the specific principles to be accentuated, and the way that they were presented.
 Similarly in the case of Joseph Albo, his selection was made with a view to correct the scheme of Maimonides in those points where it seemed to support the contentions of the Christian dogmatists and controversialists.

-Maimonides himself had been influenced by a desire to obviate certain Christian and Muslim claims.
-His emphasis upon the absolute incorporeality of God finds its true light only when the Christian doctrine of the incarnation is borne in mind.
-His Messianic expectation, with the stress upon the constancy with which its future fulfillment is to be looked for, had also an anti-Christian bearing.
-But this very point, the Messianic dogma, had in turn soon become a source of anxiety to the Jews, forced to meet in public disputations the champions of the Church.
-Among the spokesmen of the Church were some converts from Judaism.
-These were not slow to urge this Messianic dogma of Maimonides as far as they might, to embarrass the defenders of Judaism.
-Before the time of Maimonides the question of the corporeality of the Messiah appears not to have been among the problems discussed in the polemics between the Church and the Jewish community.
-But half a century after him, when his Messianic doctrine had been accepted as one of the essential articles of the faith, it was this point that was pushed into the foreground of the discussions.